Telehealth for

 My visit shows the full cost (or copay) instead of showing as free.

-Please utilize the Coupon Code that your school has provided to you via email.
+Please utilize the Access Code that your school has provided to you via email.
 If you cannot locate this email, please click here to submit a support request.

 If my condition cannot be treated through AcademicLiveCare, can I still discuss it with a doctor?